elixirschool/elixirschool/posts/2021-11-22-til-cleaner-queries-with-ecto-map.md

 # TIL: Cleaner queries with Ecto `map`

-When working with large tables, is a common practice to avoid using `SELECT *` to make a beter use of computer resources and database indices.
+When working with large tables a common practice is to avoid using `SELECT *` to make better use of database indices and resources.

 So, instead of writing: